jdhova/phyon_basics/README.md

  ### TUPLES

+ #### TUPLES are  mutable but can be updated with inxed, TUPLES dont allow Index,  TUPLES can not be updated by the Index, TUPLES does not allow duplicate Values
  ```

  Turples are more like variables with different values, this can not be changed howwcer they have index.